vasilislenis/G-Anchor/README.md

 #### Preparing your data for the preprocessing pipeline:
-In case that you want to change the coordinates of the HCE databank into your chosen reference genome, you should:
+G-Anchor preprocessing pipeline cames with a prebuilt HCE coordinates set (P_HCEs folder) predicted on human (Hg38) genome.
+In case that you want to use your own , In case that you want to change the coordinates of the HCE databank into your chosen reference genome, you should:
  1. Put the HCE coordinates (_.bed_ format) into the **G-Anchor_preProcessing_V1.0/P_HCEs/:** (see the previous section for the form of the files).
  2. The genome sequences can be stored in **G-Anchor_V1.0/GENOMES_DB/** folder.
-The reference genome that the HCE where predicted should be stored in **G-Anchor_V1.0/GENOMES_DB/TARGET** in _fasta_ or _.2bit_ format in one file.
+The reference genome that the HCE where predicted should be stored in **G-Anchor_V1.0/INPUT/GENOMES_DB/REFERENCE** in _fasta_ or _.2bit_ format in one file.
 The new reference genome should be stored at the same folder in _.2bed_ format in chromosomes form.

 ### How to run: